cartosquare/hello-flutter/05-navigation-and-routing/README.md

       title: 'Flutter Code Sample for Navigator',
       theme: ThemeData(
         // This is the theme of your application.
-        //
-        // Try running your application with "flutter run".
-You'll see the
-        // application has a blue toolbar.
-Then, without quitting the app, try
-        // changing the primarySwatch below to Colors.green and then invoke
-        // "hot reload" (press "r" in the console where you ran "flutter run",
-        // or simply save your changes to "hot reload" in a Flutter IDE).
-        // Notice that the counter didn't reset back to zero; the application
-        // is not restarted.
         primarySwatch: Colors.blue,
       ),
       // MaterialApp contains our top-level Navigator